 Power BI DAX will be helpful if you want to create these kinds of complex or dynamic insights from your existing data.

-We will create and use DAX formulas to get most out of your data.
+We will create and use DAX formulas to get the most out of your data.

 DAX Data Types